PrimeAcademy/javascript-style-guide/README.md

 ### Variables

-All public variables should be camelcase.
+All public variables should be camelCase.
 The leading character is lowercase, and all other words should be capitalized.
 If a variable is private, start it with an underscore.
 Trailing underscores are acceptable.

 Valid